YIO-Remote/documentation/content/docs/hardware/remote/index.md

 ### YIO Remote Software

 The Project is based on a custom [buildroot](https://buildroot.org/) system with UI designed and programmed in [Qt Open Source](https://www.qt.io/download-open-source).
-Remote and Dock communicate with each other to enable IR Support bidirectional.
+The Remote and Dock communicate with each other to enable bidirectional IR Support.